lslguru/easy-gacha/easy-gacha/README.md

 Because otherwise I cannot vouch for its safety.
 If I made the script modifiable, someone with ill intent could make it steal money, then give it away.
 It would still list me as the creator, but would be malicious.
-If you want to make a malicious version, make your own copy of the script :-P

 The script you have should have been created by:
 [Zan Lightfoot](secondlife:///app/agent/d393638e-be6e-4f81-a44d-072e344828c4/about)